kartik-neal/Project-Santa-Cruz-Preview/user-guides/getting_started/azure-subscription-onboarding.md

     ![request_access](./getting_started_images/oobe_request_access.png)

+## Create an IoT Hub and enable Azure services

-1. Once you have access to the onboarding portal through the URL above, click **Get Started** on the onboarding welcome screen.
+1. Once your access request has been processed, return to the [onboarding portal](https://projectsantacruz.microsoft.com/).
+Click **Get Started** on the welcome screen.

 1. Select the Azure subscription you would like to use with Project Santa Cruz from the drop-down menu.
 If you do not have an Azure subscription, or if you would like to create a new subscription to use with Project Santa Cruz, click the blue **Learn more** icon.
 This link redirects to the Azure website where you may create a new Azure account.
-Note that the free account, which currently provides $200 in credits to use within 30 days of the account opening, is sufficient to get started with Project Santa Cruz.
-Your account credit card will be charged for usage following the exhaustion or expiration of the credits.
+Please note that the free account is sufficient to get started with Project Santa Cruz.
+Your account credit card will be charged for usage following the exhaustion or expiration of account credits.
 After you have selected the appropriate Azure subscription from the drop-down on the onboarding screen, click **Next**.

     ![onboarding_select_azure_subscription](./getting_started_images/onboarding_select_azure_subscription.png)